bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 However, if a translated string is significantly longer than the English string, this could cause formatting issues.
 If this should be the case, we would notify you.

-### 20. I cannot find an answer to my problem in the FAQ.
-What should I do?

-Join our [Telegram Group](https://t.me/joinchat/Bgh47RC1BZb2YE6u8iznOg) and ask your question there.

-Alternatively, you can directly contact the Team Leaders.
-Team Leaders are currently Simon AKA “Komodorpudel” (Telegram: @Komodorpudel) or Hendrawan AKA “khendraw” (Telegram: @khendraw).
-We are happy to help.

-### 21. Sometimes “Bitcoin” is written with a capital letter (“Bitcoin”) and other times with a small letter (“bitcoin).
+### 20. Sometimes “Bitcoin” is written with a capital letter (“Bitcoin”) and other times with a small letter (“bitcoin).
 Why?

 "Bitcoin" is used when talking about the protocol itself: "You should create a new Bitcoin address for every payment".